 Mark C. Molumphy, a partner at Cotchett, Pitre & McCarthy, LLP, is a native of the Bay Area, born in San Mateo, California.

-Mark was presented the Community Service Award by the Jack Berman Advocacy Center of the American Jewish Congress for his work on the landmark 101 California Shooting Litigation.
-Mark was also a finalist for the Consumer Attorneys of California Attorney of the Year award in 2014, based on his work as lead counsel for a nationwide class of investors in Medical Capital, which operated a massive Ponzi scheme.
-Mark helped to secure over $173 million in settlements, the largest Ponzi scheme recovery in California history.
-Mark has consistently been selected as one of the Top 100 lawyers in Northern California by Super Lawyers.
+Mark was honored as a finalist for the Consumer Attorneys of California Attorney of the Year, based on his work as lead counsel for a nationwide class of investors in Medical Capital, a medical receivable company which operated a massive Ponzi scheme that targeted elderly investors.
+After convincing the federal court to reject a paltry settlement negotiated by the SEC, Mark obtained $173 million in settlements on the eve of trial, which remains the largest Ponzi scheme recovery in California history.

 Mark is active in pro bono work and community affairs.
-He served on the Board of Directors and currently serves as a volunteer for the Legal Aid Society of San Mateo County, which provides free legal services to low-income children, families and seniors.
+He was a long time director and currently serves as a volunteer for the Legal Aid Society of San Mateo County, which provides free legal services to low-income children, families and seniors.
 He also has been appointed counsel by the Federal Court as part of the court's pro bono program.
-Mark also serves on the Board of Bay Scholars, which provides financial and personal support to low-income Bay Area students, access to private college prep education, and assistance in enrolling in college.
+Mark currently serves as a volunteer coach for Special Olympics, and a member of the Board of Bay Scholars, which provides financial and personal support to low-income Bay Area students, access to private college prep education, and assistance in enrolling in college.

-In September 2007, Mark and CPM were honored with the "Angel Award" by the Parca Auxillary, a private nonprofit organization that serves people with developmental disabilities and their families in the Bay Area.
+Mark was also honored with the "Angel Award" by the Parca Auxiliary, a private nonprofit organization that serves people with developmental disabilities and their families in the Bay Area.
 See Parca Auxiliary Press Release PDF.

 - Court Orders Gilead to Pay Attorneys’ Fees and Expenses to Shareholders, Finding Corporation Engaged in “Glaringly Egregious” Conduct07.23.2021